Iowa man convicted of lottery rigging scheme granted parole

 DES MOINES, Iowa (AP) — A man serving a 25-year prison sentence for rigging computers to win lottery jackpots for himself, friends and family will be released from an Iowa prison on parole after serving nearly five years, but he could be forced to return to prison in another state if he doesn’t pay required restitution.

+Eddie Tipton appears to owe about $1.6 million in restitution in four states and said in court documents filed in January 2020 that he couldn’t pay.
+As of a 2019 court document, he had paid less than $2,000 toward the states’ restitution.

-The Iowa Board of Parole granted release to Eddie Tipton on Jan.
+The Iowa Board of Parole granted release to Tipton on Jan.
 20 because of good behavior, and he will be allowed to live in Texas, a board document said.

+An Iowa Department of Corrections spokesman did not immediately respond to questions about how soon Tipton would be released.

 Tipton pleaded guilty in 2017 to ongoing criminal conduct and was ordered to repay $2.2 million in ill-gotten winnings from lotteries in Colorado, Wisconsin, Kansas and Oklahoma.
 He shared some of the restitution obligation with his brother in Texas, Tommy Tipton, who collected some of the winnings.